 My history with Canadian Young Judaea starts many years ago when I was eight years old and my parents put me on the bus to Camp Shalom.
-It is hard to believe that was almost 38 years ago.
+It is hard to believe that was over 40 years ago.
 I am happy to say that I went right through the system and spent five years on staff, 3 at Camp Solelim and 2 as Program Director of Camp Biluim Canada.
-It was at Biluim Canada in 1986 where I met my husband Amir to whom I have been happily married for over 25 years.
+It was at Biluim Canada in 1986 where I met my husband Amir to whom I have been happily married for close to 30 years.
 As history often repeats itself my three daughters Annie, Fay and Ellie have also enjoyed being active members of CYJ.
-My oldest daughter Annie is studying to become a teacher while running CYJ’s JOLTs, Fay will be a second year staff at Camp Solelim this coming summer, and Ellie will be attening Camp Biluim.
-I am an honors graduate majoring in English Literature and continued my studies in my late 30’s doing graduate work in Holocaust and Genocide studies.
-For over 20 years I have been National Executive Director of CYJ and for over 10 years the Director of Camp Solelim.
+My oldest daughter Annie is a teacher in the TDSB, Fay is studying Musical Theatre at Sheridan College, and Ellie is a Student at Ryerson University and a Solelim Staff Member.
+I am an honors graduate majoring in English Literature and continued my studies in Holocaust and Genocide studies.
+For over 20 years I have been National Executive Director of CYJ and I have recently retired as Camp Solelim Director after a wonderful 13 year.
 I enjoy every moment I have the opportunity to educate young people on Judaism and Israel.
-Chazak V’ematz.

 Jennifer Levy | Camps Administrator